rust-lang/rust/active/0000-remove-crate-id.md

 Notably, the CrateId is removed entirely, along with the version and path associated with it.
-The string value of the `extern crate` directive is still optional (defaulting to the identifier), and the string can only contain alphanumeric characters, `-`, and `_`.
-Note that the string is not a valid rust identifier due to its usage of the `-` character.
+The string value of the `extern crate` directive is still optional (defaulting to the identifier), and the string must be a valid rust identifier with the exception that any character but the first can be a hyphen, `-`.

 The compiler's searching and file matching logic would be altered to only match crates based on name.
 If two versions of a crate are found, the compiler will unconditionally emit an error.
 It will be up to the user to move the two libraries on the filesystem and control the `-L` flags to the compiler to enable disambiguation.

+This imples that when the compiler is searching for the crate named `foo`, it will search all of the lookup paths for files which match the pattern `libfoo*.{so,rlib}`.
+This is likely to return many false positives, but they will be easily weeded out once the compiler realizes that there is no metadata in the library.

 This scheme is strictly less powerful than the previous, but it moves a good deal of logic from the compiler to cargo.